Press releases

 Many people may also associate tortoises with wisdom due to the story of the Tortoise and the Hare, one of Aesop’s fables, in which the slow-but-steady tortoise wins a race against the faster but unwise hare.
 While tortoises and other turtles do walk very slowly on land, sea turtles can swim up to 35 kilometres per hour (22 miles per hour) when frightened.
 Their typical cruising speed in the water is 1.4 to 9.3 kilometres per hour (0.9 to 5.8 miles per hour).

-In French Polynesia, stories about manta rays associated them with the kidnapping of people who went missing in the ocean.
+In French Polynesia, stories about manta rays associated them with kidnapping people who went missing in the ocean.
 In addition, they have been regarded as ‘messengers of the ocean’.

-Sadly, the oceanic manta ray is classed as endangered today.
+Sadly, in 2025, the oceanic manta ray is endangered.
 These mesmerising marine animals face threats of hunting, bycatch, and entanglement.
 For over a decade, IFAW has worked with member countries of CITES to achieve limitations on the trade of marine species, including manta rays.

 The tiger also holds cultural significance in India, being associated with the deities Shiva and Durga in Hinduism.
 In Buddhism, tigers symbolise anger.
 The tiger population found in India is known as the Bengal tiger.

-Tigers as a species are unfortunately endangered, facing threats of poaching, habitat loss, human-wildlife conflict, climate change, and the exotic pet trade.
+Tigers are unfortunately endangered, facing threats of poaching, habitat loss, human-wildlife conflict, climate change, and the exotic pet trade.
 Sadly, many tigers are taken from the wild or bred in captivity for the pet trade—many end up in the US.

-IFAW works with the Wildlife Trust of India (WTI) and the Assam Forest Department to protect tigers living in Kaziranga National Park.
-In China, IFAW has been supporting stringent domestic enforcement efforts and facilitating international enforcement collaboration to tackle the illegal trade in tiger products and establish the Big Cat Sanctuary Alliance in the US to help rescued tigers find forever homes.
+IFAW works to protect tigers around the world.
+From securing safe passage in Central India to protecting tigers living in Kaziranga National Park, our partners at the Wildlife Trust of India are key.
+In China, IFAW has supported stringent domestic enforcement efforts and facilitated international enforcement collaboration to tackle the illegal trade in tiger products and establish the Big Cat Sanctuary Alliance in the US to help rescued tigers find forever homes.

 Thanks to extensive folklore and fables, foxes have long been associated with mischief and trickery.
 The idea of the cunning, sly fox is so culturally ingrained that we even have a word in English, ‘outfox’, which means to beat someone in a battle of wits.